albeorla/task-sync/README.md

 - **Components**:
   - **User Manual and Guides**: Detailed documentation on how to use the system.
   - **Customer Support System**: For handling queries and providing assistance.

----

-This structure is a starting point and can be refined based on specific needs and the complexities of your workflow.
-It may also involve considerable development work, particularly in the integration layer and the AI-assisted management layer...